 Providing good food for those who need it

 In the Netherlands, it is estimated that more than a million people live below the poverty line.
-The banks work with volunteers to provide free food to those who are temporarily unable to afford it for themselves or their family.
+The banks work with volunteers to provide free food to those who are temporarily unable to afford it for themselves or their families.
 They look to help these people to enjoy good, healthy food as regularly as possible.
-They help almost 100.000 people every week, that equates to roughly 38.000 households
+They help almost 100.000 people every week, which equates to roughly 38.000 households

 One of the collective core values of the Netherlands’ food banks is preventing good food from going to waste.
-They work closely with businesses and supermarkets to collect surplus food or unsold products to prevent it from simply being thrown away.
+They work closely with businesses and supermarkets to collect surplus food or unsold products to prevent them from simply being thrown away.
 They also accept donations, ensuring they can always provide free food.

 Food banks work with professional care advisors and local organisations to help people become independent.
 They provide relief and support in paying off debts to ensure that no one is perpetually reliant on their support.
 In fact, in the Netherlands, more than half of those who receive support from food banks are independent within a year.

 The food banks have specific eligibility criteria to allow them to best help those who are most in need.
 Essentially, the banks calculate your disposable income - the money that is left over after you pay your essential bills like rent and utilities - and if the value is lower than their “standard” you qualify for support.
 Your finances are always evaluated in a consultation with specific consent.